oropesa/oro-functions/README.md

   └ custom.json
 ````

-The _final json_ is merged and overwritten from the parents to the project.
+The _final json_ is merged and overwritten from the parents to the project file.

 ```js
 // in index.js